 Practice mindfulness.
 I’ve written about mindfulness many times on this blog, and it keeps coming up because it’s an amazing tool that can be applied to any situation.
 Mindfulness is the practice of waking up to the present moment and allowing it to exist as it is with non-judgment and acceptance.

 It is NOT about trying to fight with or change your feelings or thoughts.

-Don’t try to turn off the anxiety you feel when you think about wanting to get your dad the absolute perfect gift for Kwanzaa – be mindful of the feelings and practice accepting them.
+Don’t try to turn off the urge to make your house look picture perfect for Kwanzaa – be mindful of and acknowledge this feeling, but choose not to act on it.
 Don’t attempt to shut down the longing you feel for your family to get along at Hanukkah, even though they never do – feel the feelings and acknowledge that it’s hard when things aren’t the way you hoped they would be.
 Don’t try to jolly yourself out of feeling lonely because you don’t have a romantic partner to share Christmas with – let yourself feel everything that comes up, with gentle self-compassion.

 In the end, choosing to have a “good enough” holiday season takes courage.
 It requires you to go against the grain of all the societal messaging, the dysfunctional consumerism, the perfectionism, “shoulds” and noise to instead carve out your own path and create your own traditions, based on your values and needs.
 It may feel scary and unfamiliar to do this at first, but the result could be a memory you end up treasuring for many holiday seasons to come.

 Happy “good enough” holidays!